DineshPanicker/CV_Lehren/README.md

 - **Computer Vision.ipynb**: A comprehensive notebook covering various computer vision techniques and their implementations.
 - **Grayscale.ipynb**: An exploration of image processing methods, focusing on grayscale transformations.
 - **Rough Work.ipynb**: A collection of experimental code snippets and notes from ongoing projects.
+- **Aruco Marker Detection**: A master's project focusing on real-time marker detection and tracking.

 ---